Education Is Power

-Girls are especially prone to dropping out early due to gender norms that prioritize the education of boys first, challenges when a girl first hits puberty, and the responsibilities of household care.
+Girls are especially prone to dropping out due to gender norms that prioritize the education of boys first, challenges when a girl first hits puberty, and the responsibilities of household care.
 As a result, too often girls are encouraged to marry young and get pregnant early.
-The Sonder Project sponsorship program requires at least 50% of sponsored students to be girls.
-In our first year, 72% of our sponsored students are female.
+The Sonder Project’s Education is Power program requires at least 50% of sponsored students to be girls.

 HOW IT WORKS?